accetone/awesome-mix-cli/README.md

 We have a solution:
 1. turn off the shuffle mode in your player
-2. use shuffle tool to compose your own awesome playlist
+2. use awesome mix tool to compose your own playlist
 3. move brand new playlist to your player
 4. ...
 5. PROFIT!

 By making this simple actions you will enjoy music in non-repetitive manner.

+Based on (awesome mix)[https://github.com/accetone/awesome-mix] module.

 ### Usage